Bokowsky/LearnCFinaWeek/week1/HandsOn_02.md

     </cfoutput>
     ```

 1. To test that your changes have taken place, load the `/www/about.cfm` page in your browser.
+It now displays an error!
+We will fix this in the next step.
-1. Notice that you have received a ColdFusion Error.
-The error states that it has found an Invalid CFML construct.
+1. The error states that it has found an Invalid CFML construct.
 This is due to the single # signs inside the links for email, website, and Skype.
-ColdFusion uses the # sign to denote variables and it is trying to evaluate everything between the first # sign and the next one.
+ColdFusion uses the # sign to denote an execution zone and it is trying to evaluate everything between the first # sign and the next one.
 To resolve the error, we must escape the single # signs.
 1. Locate the link that wraps around the email output on or around line 121.
 1. Update the value of the href attribute to ## rather than #.
 You're `<a>` tag should look similar to this: